BenDoan/unomaha-course-scraper/README.md

-This scraper scrapes unomaha.edu/class-search, and outputs the courses in json.
+Scrapes course data from unomaha.edu/class-search and outputs the courses to json.

 ## Setup instructions
 (1) Setup a virtualenv to install the dependencies: